bueler/math302/other.md

 * [fitcensus.m](assets/codes/fitcensus.m): Fit the logistic model to the US census data; see [slides for section 3.2](assets/slides/3-2.pdf)
 * [oilslick.m](assets/codes/oilslick.m): Solution to parts (b), (c), and (d) of Mini-Project 2.
 Plots rate of change of area versus area.
 * [slicker.m](assets/codes/slicker.m): Solution to parts (f) and (g) of Mini-Project 2.
 Plots A(t) solution, with data superimposed.
+* [massspringplot.m](assets/codes/massspringplot.m): Used to generate some figures in [slides for section 5.1](assets/slides/5-1.pdf)

 ### Python Codes

 You will need to know [Python](https://www.python.org/) to use these.

 * [dirfield.py](assets/codes/dirfield.py): Generate a direction field.
 I used this for images in some slides.
+    * To generate direction fields without programming, try [desmos](https://www.desmos.com/).
+For other languages see the [wikipedia page on slope fields](https://en.wikipedia.org/wiki/Slope_field); it gives easy codes in Matlab and Mathematica.
 * [eulersequence.py](assets/codes/eulersequence.py): Generate sequence of figures used in [slides for section 2.6](assets/slides/2-6.pdf).